Kravcant/chatterbox/README.md

 1. Make sure you've committed and pushed!

 ## Wave 6: Print Incoming
-1. Implement `printIncomingChats` and call it in `streamChats`.
+1. Implement `printIncomingChats` and call it in `streamChat`.
 Do not yet worry about threading or outgoing chats.
 1. MAKE SURE THE SERVER IS RUNNING.
 1. Validate your solution by re-running the client.
 Make sure to use localhost and the same port the server is on.
 1. You should see a repeated heartbeat message from the server when it is working.
 1. Make sure you've committed and pushed!

 ## Wave 7: Send Outgoing
 1. Implement `sendOutgoingChats`.
-Modify `streamChats` so that it properly multithreads between printing incoming and sending outgoing.
+Modify `streamChat` so that it properly multithreads between printing incoming and sending outgoing.
 1. MAKE SURE THE SERVER IS RUNNING.
 1. Validate your solution by re-running the client.
 Make sure to use localhost and the same port the server is on.
 1. Try connecting multiple clients!
 You'll need to use different usernames/passwords from sample_users.txt